Children protest against climate impacts of fast fashion in Montreal on Black Friday, November 2019.

 Her advice to other young people is ‘to join groups and start striking – the adults aren’t going to protect you’.

-Emma Lim, Etienne Dyer and Coralie Potvin.
+Emma Lim, Dee* and Coralie Potvin.

-Emma Lim, Etienne Dyer and Coralie Potvin.
+Emma Lim, Dee* and Coralie Potvin.

 Photo: Daniel Horen Greenford

-Etienne Dyer, Coralie Potvin, Oussama Kiadali
+Dee*, Coralie Potvin, Oussama Kiadali

 Black Friday in Montreal dawns way below freezing.
 Across the city, picket lines block the entrance to lectures at the Universities of Concordia, Montreal and McGill and secondary-school students walk out of class as LPSU and Climate Strike Canada put their plans into action.

 Despite the intense -4C° cold, St Catherine Street is defiantly alive with placards, chants and protesters.
 Activists call to shoppers ‘take it!
 It’s free!’, pushing racks of free, second-hand clothes along the road.
-Among them is Etienne Dyer, a 19-year-old student who is skipping classes from Saint Laurent College.
+Among them is Dee*, a 19-year-old student who is skipping classes from Saint Laurent College.
 He was arrested at the 27 September global climate strike in 2019 with 40 others, many of whom were his friends from college.
 And he’s prepared to be arrested again.

 ‘This is my future,’ he explains.
 ‘I don’t want to sit this out.’
-Alongside Dyer is Coralie Potvin, a 20-year-old Cinema student at the University of Montreal whose hair is dyed half yellow, half pink.
+Alongside Dee* is Coralie Potvin, a 20-year-old Cinema student at the University of Montreal whose hair is dyed half yellow, half pink.
 When it comes to climate protesting, Potvin says her parents ‘don’t get it.
 My dad says silly things like: “we are not dead yet, calm down”.’

 She is protesting today to ‘stop the excess.
 I hope people understand that if you need to buy something, buy it, but if not, then don’t.
 I hope people learn about it and think about it.
 We should be done with capitalism.’